Human Resources Diversity and Inclusion Plan

 • Incorporate diversity recruiting skills and awareness into Hiring Manager training

-• As part of our recruiting services, provide interview questions that are helpful in determining a candidate’s commitment to diversity
+• Provide interview questions that are helpful in determining a candidate’s commitment to diversity

 • Coach hiring managers on best practices for reducing bias in the hiring process